wercker-labs/wercker-blog/source/posts/2013-10-02-Chrome-css-animation.md

 published: true
 ---
 <h4 class="subheader">
-A CSS animation bug causing 100% CPU in Chrome
+Fixing 100% cpu utilization with CSS animations in Chrome
 </h4>

 We've had animations in wercker for a while, but recently we implemented